 You can use a first flush diverter with a steel filter to remove the first water that comes out of a larger water harvesting system that is usually stagnant, reducing the potential for contamination.

 Or, if you want to filter the water on your table top after it’s been treated chemically, you can use a Brita water dispenser with a carbon filter.
 It’s also good for removing particulates and chemicals from tap and rainwater.

 Be Prepared Ahead of Time

+Is rainwater drinkable or not?
 Water is more important than food when it comes to survival, but it’s the most overlooked part of a prepping plan.
-People assume they can either drink water from a nearby river or collect it and drink it when it rains.
+People assume they can either drink water from a nearby river, catchment area, or collect it and drink it when it rains.

 Neither of these are really safe unless the water is treated beforehand.
 It’s a simple thing to store tap water in food grade containers before a SHTF scenario arises, and knowing you have a LifeStraw in your bug-out bag and some Potable Aqua water tablets can help you be certain the water you drink will be safe for you to drink.

 How do you plan to make sure you have enough water in emergency situations?
 How do you plan on treating it to make sure it’s safe to drink?